Acute pancreatitis refers to an acute inflammatory process involving the pancreas.

 Patients require fluid resuscitation to compensate for third-space losses.
 They may need aggressive intravenous fluids, particularly in the first 24 hours.
 A careful fluid balance should be recorded and a urinary catheter is indicated in all but the mildest cases.

-In patients with severe disease where normal diet is not tolerated other options must be explored.
+In patients with severe disease where a normal diet is not tolerated other options must be explored.
 Enteral feeding is preferred to total parenteral nutrition.
-It is thought enteral feeding helps maintain the mucosa and prevent translocation of bacteria.
+It is thought enteral feeding helps maintain the mucosa and prevents translocation of bacteria.
 Nasojejunal feeding is commonly used.

 TPN should be used in patients with ileus or where nutritional requirements are not being met.

 Antibiotics are not routinely indicated in acute pancreatitis and they should not be used prophylactically.
-Antibiotics should be commenced in patients with suspected/confirmed infected pancreatic necrosis, cholangitis or other infective source.
+Antibiotics should be commenced in patients with suspected/confirmed infected pancreatic necrosis, cholangitis or another infective source.